 All of these scenarios create friction and poor experiences for everyone, including the end customer.
 If the parts and services ecosystem had a better way to get parts where they need to go more quickly, there would be fewer wasted hours spent waiting on car repairs to be completed.
 Same-day auto parts delivery is the ideal scenario for customers and businesses alike.

-The New Model: Same-Day Delivery for Auto Parts
+The New Model: On-Demand Delivery for Auto Parts

 Thanks to today’s crowdsourced delivery models, there’s no need for repair shops to wait more than a few hours for an out-of-stock part.
 As long as they can get the part ordered, sending out for pick-up is as easy as ordering a pizza.